Beyond CSI: 10 Fascinating Forensic Careers

 If you were to believe everything you saw on television about a day in the life of a forensic science professional, it would be all crime scene investigation all the time.
-As pulse-poundingly exciting as the investigative antics on Dexter, CSI, NCIS and Criminal Minds may be, the day-to-day duties of forensic professionals aren’t always so cinematic.
+As pulse-poundingly exciting as the investigative antics on CSI, NCIS, Dexter, and Criminal Minds may be, the day-to-day duties of forensic professionals aren’t always so cinematic.
 From accountants to astronomers, here are 10 lesser-known—but entirely fascinating—forensic careers.

-1. FORENSIC ANTHROPOLOGIST
+1. FORENSIC LINGUIST

 From pronunciation to word order, the patterns with which a person communicates are almost as distinct as the sound of his or her voice.
 Which makes them an identifiable piece of evidence in a criminal investigation, particularly in cases where fraud or plagiarism are concerned.
-Though the field of forensic linguistics emerged in the late 1960s, it didn’t come into popular use in the U.S. until the mid-1990s, when FBI forensic linguist James Fitzgerald convinced his employer that publishing the “manifesto” of the Unabomber could possibly help them catch the man who had killed three people and injured nearly two dozen others with the homemade bombs he’d been mailing to unsuspecting victims for nearly two decades.
+Though the field of forensic linguistics emerged in the late 1960s, it didn’t come into popular use in the U.S. until the mid-1990s, when FBI forensic linguist James Fitzgerald convinced his employer that publishing the Unabomber's “manifesto” could possibly help them catch the man who had killed three people and injured nearly two dozen others with the homemade bombs he’d been mailing to unsuspecting victims for nearly two decades.
 It worked.
 Several people called in tips after reading the manifesto, recognizing the writing style, which eventually led them to Ted Kaczynski.

-3. FORENSIC ACCOUNTANT
+3. FORENSIC ANTHROPOLOGIST

 4. FORENSIC ARCHAEOLOGIST

-5. FORENSIC OPTOMETRIST
+5. FORENSIC ACCOUNTANT

 6. FORENSIC ASTRONOMER